ndmitchell/uniplate/README.md

     descend :: (on -> on) -> on -> on               -- transform
     holes :: Uniplate on => on -> [(on, on -> on)]  -- contexts

-Lot's of functions which operate over the entire tree also operate over just one level.
+Lots of functions which operate over the entire tree also operate over just one level.
 Usually you want to use the multiple level version, but when needing more explicit control the others are handy.

 ### Evaluation